jaimejim/jaimejim.github.io/about.md

 ### IPR

 As a researcher I often stumble upon good ideas in our projects.
 Companies tend to do patents for those ideas that their products are based on.
 Thus I have done several [patents](http://patents.justia.com/inventor/jaime-jimenez) over the years.

+### Consulting

+Depending on the case I also do consulting work, please just contact me per email or phone.